kcl-ddh/kiln/docs/source/quickstart.rst

    (hereafter KILN_HOME)
 #.
 Run the command ``build.sh`` (Mac OS X/Linux) or ``build.bat`` (Windows),
    and leave the Terminal window open
 #.
 Open a browser and got to http://localhost:9999/.
+It should display a
+   welcome page together with some very basic :ref:`navigation <navigation>`.
 #.
 Store project XML content (TEI) in the folder
    ``KILN_HOME/webapps/ROOT/content/xml/tei``.
-#.
-Reload the browser.
-It should now display the contents of the index file,
-   together with some very basic :ref:`navigation <navigation>`.

 Principles
 ----------